How to edit a PDF programmatically with C#

 Steps to create an annotation in a PDF using C#

 To create an annotation in a PDF, you’ll need to set up a few configuration details, such as defining the origin, measurement units, and text properties.
+Our PDF measuring tool simplifies this process for distance and area measurements.
 Here’s how to do it:

 1. Initialize GdPicturePDF — Start by creating a GdPicturePDF object.